bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 I totally agree, I just want to make it clear that we're not actually using fingers most of the time.

-Sjors Provoost: 00:09:53

-No, and so the...

 Aaron Van Wirdum: 00:09:54

 Okay, so we have 10 symbols, so that means that once you get by the 11th number, at that point you're going to have to reuse symbols you've already used, so you're now going to use combinations.

 So in our case, that would be, well it's going to get confusing because the first number is a zero, so then the 11th number is the one and the zero.

 Sjors Provoost: 00:10:13

-Yeah exactly, and there have been different bases in use, right?
+Exactly, and there have been different bases in use, right?
 So base 360 I believe was used by Babylonians, or maybe base 60.
 And then for computers we tend to use base 2 internally, because chips are either on or off, so it's 0 or 1, so a long series of 0s and 1s.
-And you can express any number of that now in order to read machine code typically you would use hexadecimal which is base 16 so that is 0 to 9 and then a to F mm-hmm yeah and right and so base58 is basically this 58 possible characters to express something with.
+And you can express any number of that now in order to read machine code typically you would use hexadecimal which is base 16 so that is 0 to 9 and then a to F and right and so base58 is basically this 58 possible characters to express something with.

 Aaron Van Wirdum: 00:10:51